-A couple of the largest garbage and refuse truck manufactures in the world, like Heil are based in the United States, and have focused on creating these types of vehicles for several decades.
+A couple of the largest garbage and refuse truck manufacturers in the world, like Heil are based in the United States, and have focused on creating these types of vehicles for several decades.

-It really comes down to your business model and the types of trucks you need, as well as your budget.
+It comes down to your business model, the types of trucks you need, and your budget.
 While some trucks may cost less upfront than comparable competitors, finding parts or reliable service may be more difficult.